yiisoft/form/docs/creating-fields.md

 # Creating and Using Custom Fields

-Using the fields included in the package, you may also create your own fields.
+You may create your own fields based on the abstract fields included in the package.

 ## Creating Field Class

-Field class must extend `Yiisoft\Form\Field\Base\BaseField` or one of his heirs and implement necessary abstract methods.
+Field class must extend `Yiisoft\Form\Field\Base\BaseField` or one of his children and implement necessary abstract methods.

 ### Base Classes

-- `BaseField` — base class that contain common functionality of fields.
+- `BaseField` — base class that contains common functionality of fields.
-- `PartsField` — class extends `BaseField`, add templating functionality and parts of field (label, hint, error).
+- `PartsField` — class extends `BaseField`.
+It adds templating functionality and parts of field (label, hint, error).
-- `InputField` — class extends `PartsField`, add form model support (in most cases, this class is used).
+- `InputField` — class extends `PartsField`.
+It adds form model support (in most cases, this class is used as a base).
 - `ButtonField` — specific class for button fields, extends `PartsField`.
 - `DateTimeInputField` — specific class for creating form controls with date and/or time input, extends `InputField`.